 Thursdays to Saturdays: From 9 AM until 2:30 AM.

-The Las Vegas Monorail runs from the SLS Hotel Casino to the MGM Grand.
+The Las Vegas Monorail runs from the Sahara Hotel Casino to the MGM Grand.
 Tickets starting at $5 for one ride and $23 for a 48 hour pass. (see Vegas Monorail for complete pricing)

 The Las Vegas Monorail operates along a 3.9-mile route from the SLS Station to the MGM Grand Station.

 Monorail trains arrive approximately every 4 to 8 minutes with station announcements to keep you up to speed on the next arrival time.